garrandall/popular-music-data/tracks/club-michelle-eddie-money.md

 Wait a minute, can you hear it?
 I think I hear 'em singing

-Whoo-ooo-oh-oooh and they played that song
+Whoo-oo-oh-ohnd they played that song
-At the Club Michelle it went on and on Whoo-ooo-oh-oooh
+At the Club Michelle it went on and on
+Whoo-oo-oh-oh

 At the Club Michelle everybody still dancing
 Dancing to the music
-Whoo-oo-oh-ooh now I found that girl
+Whoo-oo-oh-oh now I found that girl
 Dancing at the Club Michelle

-Whoo-ooo-oh-oooh and they played that song
+Whoo-oo-oh-ohnd they played that song
-At the Club Michelle it went on and on Whoo-ooo-oh-oooh
+At the Club Michelle it went on and on
+Whoo-oo-oh-oh